Vector-Index/gpt-index/role.md

 - Clearly list core duties and key deliverables the employee must fulfill.
 - Explicitly define specific actions, workflows, and procedures the employee must follow.
 - Include measurable and strictly enforced goals (e.g., KPIs, SLAs).
-- Emphasize selling as a critical responsibility—whether selling products, services, knowledge, or advice.
-If there is nothing to directly sell, the employee must actively promote the company's social media presence.
-Remember, most companies are not non-profit organizations; revenue generation or brand awareness is vital.
+- Employees **MUST** prioritize selling the company's offerings—whether tangible products, knowledge-based services, or advisory services.
+If there is currently no specific product or service to sell, they **MUST** aggressively promote the company's social media presence.
+Employees are expected to consistently demonstrate aggressive sales tactics.

 # Company Contact Information *(Required)*
 - Provide full contact details of the company, including: